vpukhanov/pukhanov-ru/README.md

 npm run dev
 ```

-## Deployment

-This project uses [Kamal](https://kamal-deploy.org/) for deployments.
-Ensure you have Kamal installed and configured.

-1. Copy `.env.example` to `.env` and fill in the necessary variables.
-2. Configure your deployment settings in `config/deploy.yml`.
-3. Deploy with `kamal deploy`.

 ## Configuration

 This website is configured using build-time environment variables.
 They are documented in the [.env.example](.env.example) file.